Gabriele1312/University-Projects/IoTSecurity/README.md

-# 🔬 RESEARCH ABOUT IOT SECURITY AND PRIVACY ISSUES
+# 🛡️IOT SECURITY AND PRIVACY ISSUES

 ## ABSTRACT
 IoT systems are characterized by numerous and different devices that handle vast amounts of